 The Construction Management Association of America Chicago Chapter is pleased to announce its 2nd Annual Awards Program to recognize outstanding achievement in the practice of construction management and program management.

-Award winners will serve as examples for CMAA to promote professionalism and excellence in the management of the construction process, and will be honored during our Awards Ceremony at the 2nd Annual Awards luncheon scheduled on May 25, 2017.
+Award winners serve as examples for CMAA to promote professionalism and excellence in the management of the construction process.
 The top scoring submittal will also be considered for submittal to the 2017 CMAA National Competition on your behalf by the CMAA Chicago Chapter.

 (includes highways, transit, airports, ports, public works, etc.) with: